 Coach Gin’s I Can’t Believe it’s not Potato Kugel

-The inspiration for this recipe were my three clients in one week who confessed to me that they just COULDN’T resist the potato kugel that they were exposed to sometime that day.
+The inspiration for this recipe was when three clients in the same week confessed to me that they just COULDN’T resist the potato kugel that they were exposed to sometime that day.
 I thought to myself, this is an epidemic.
 A crisis.
 It MUST be addressed!

 After many experiments and focus groups with eager friends and my very picky husband, I am proud to present to you the “I Can’t Believe it’s not Potato Kugel.”
 This was made with simplicity in mind, so I encourage you to dig in and get cooking!

 Each serving is one green, 1/2 ounce protein, 1.75 condiments

 For a full-sized kugel in a round 8 inch pan (Serves 10), I used:

 4 1/2 cups turnip

 Preheat oven to 350 degrees.

 Shred turnips in a food processor.
 I like a large shred.
 Soak turnips in bowl with enough water to cover them with 3 packets of Splenda for 45 mins.
 The Splenda is necessary to remove the slight sharp bitterness that the turnips naturally have.